 “We ran it last week with our youth group.
 We had 35 youth participate (we had to double up on a couple of parts) and everyone had a great time.
 The accusations still continue even after they know the solution.
 Thanks.”

 Carol Ferdinand, USA

 I just had to write, and tell you of the wonderful response “The Search for the Truth” had with my church youth group.
-Given recent events, I was unsure how a murder mystery would go over.
-Fortunately, everything went well, and all present had a wonderful time.
+Everything went well, and all present had a wonderful time.

 Our production took place on Saturday, September 22, 2001.
 The hall was decorated with red and white checkered table cloths, and mason jars acted as simple vases.
 The program was advertised as an audience participation Mystery Dinner Show, and the players had been given acts one and two, along with their character sheets, approximately 2 months in advance.
 (Act 3 was kept secret because I didn’t want them figuring it out).

 Tickets were sold for $10.00 which included the dinner as well as the show.
 The dinner consisted of a salad, spaghetti w/roll, and dessert.
 We tried to keep our costs low, since the goal of the program was to raise funds for our youth group.

 Unfortunately, several of our youth backed out at the last minute, and adults were called upon to fill some of the teenage roles.
 They were great!!
 Detective Sam Cummings was turned into Samantha Cummings, and my only regret is that no one took a picture!
 She was a cross between Columbo and Mimi from Drew Carey.

 Everyone arrived to the hall to decorate and prepare the meal, in character.
 They were so into it, that they would not respond unless called by their character name.
 (This was quite annoying at times, but I created the monsters so I couldn’t complain).